Part 3: Assessment of Knowledge, Judgment,

 Overview of the OLA Process

 After opening a question, diplomates are allowed a limited amount of time to answer the question and they learn immediately whether they answered correctly.
-In addition, they receive a brief explanation of the correct answer, as well as a reference.
+In addition, they receive a brief rationale for the correct answer, as well as a reference.

 OLA is designed to have minimal impact on a diplomate’s workday and requires no time away from work or travel expense.
 The potential for retesting areas of weakness provides a further opportunity for diplomates’ self-assessment of their professional growth.

 OLA became available to all diagnostic radiology diplomates in early 2019.
 OLA for radiation oncology, medical physics, and interventional radiology diplomates followed in 2020.

 To ensure their certificates remain valid, diplomates must continue meeting requirements for Parts 1, 2, and 4 of MOC.